markwylde/udp-responder/README.md

 #### message
 When a message is received it will have a command, possibly some data and information about the sender.

+Messages received have their signature validated before being emitted.

 The sender is "Remote address information" provided as `rinfo` from the node API.
 [https://nodejs.org/api/dgram.html#dgram_event_message](https://nodejs.org/api/dgram.html#dgram_event_message)